 Sydney Schanberg testified before the Cambodia War Crimes Tribunal via videolink from the United Nations in New York City.
 His testimony before The Extraordinary Chambers in the Courts of Cambodia in the trials of Khmer Rouge leaders Nuon Chea and Khieu Samphan took place from June 5 to 7, 2013.
 Each evening, a UN staff attorney ushered Syd to a conference room where the video link was established to coincide with the court’s three-hour morning sessions in Phnom Penh.
 UN attorney Andrew Cheatham (photo, left) acted as the witness counsel for the Schanberg testimony.
 The proceedings occasionally became contentious when defense attorneys attempted to portray Khmer Rouge intentions as beneficial to the people of Cambodia.
 In 1975, Sydney Schanberg was interned in the French Embassy after the fall of Cambodia when the Khmer Rouge drove 2 million people out of Phnom Penh into the countryside as part of the Communist’s agrarian revolution and began a 4-year genocide.

-Over 12 Years of International Experience
+15 Years of International Experience

 02_ACC.jpg